owningagibson.com

 Besides the quality of its build, the epiphone guitar is arguably the best Les Paul replica out there.
 But, if you want the best of both worlds, then you should opt for the Gibson.

-Epiphone uses higher quality woods than Gibson
+Epiphone uses higher quality wood than Gibson.

 Both Epiphone and Gibson are well-known for producing some of the best guitars in the world.
 But, in the past, they had a reputation for being inconsistent.
 That changed in the 1980s.
 Since then, they have improved their manufacturing techniques and their quality.
 Their guitars are now some of the best values out there.